una-auxme/paf/doc/06_perception/07_vision_node.md

 ## Visualization

-The Vision-Node implements an ImagePublisher under the topic: "/paf//Center/segmented_image"
+The Vision-Node implements an ImagePublisher under the topic: "/paf/hero/Center/segmented_image"

-The Configuartion File of RViz has been changed accordingly to display the published images alongside with the Camera.
+The Configuration File of RViz has been changed accordingly to display the published images alongside with the Camera.

+The build in Visualization of the YOLO-Models works very well.

 ## Known Issues

 ### Time

-First experiments showed that the handle_camera_image function is way to slow to be used reliably.
-It takes around 1.5 seconds to handle one image.

-Right now the Vision-Node is not using cuda due to cuda-memory-issues that couldn't be fixed right away.

-The performance is expected to rise quite a bit when using cuda.

-Also their is lots more room for testing different models inside the Vision-Node to evualte their accuracy and time-performance.
+When running on YOLO-Models the Time issue is fixed because ultralytics has some way of managing the CUDA-Resources very well.

+When running on different models, the CUDA-Error persists.

+## Segmentation

+For some reason the create_segmentation mask function works in a standalone project, but not in the Vision-Node.
+I stopped debugging, because the YOLO-Models work way better and build a very good and stable baseline.